 - Open a room-temperature can of chickpeas, drain off the aquafaba liquid and keep that for the recipe.
 Measure out 4 tablespoon and set aside.
 Put the rest in the refrigerator for your next recipe.
 Also keep the chickpeas for a different use.

-- Do you want to add lemon juice to reduce the sweet flavor?
+- Do you want to add lemon juice to brighten the icing's flavor?
 Replace 1 teaspoon of the aquafaba.

 - Add powdered sugar to a mixing bowl.3 cups organic powdered sugar

-- Add in the aquafaba, glycerin and lemon juice if using, and stir with a hand-mixer until all are dissolved and the frosting is creamy and stiff.4 tablespoon aquafaba OR 3 tablespoon corn syrup, 1 teaspoon baker's glycerine
+- Add in the aquafaba, glycerin and lemon juice if using, and stir with a hand-mixer until all are dissolved and the frosting is creamy and stiff.4 tablespoon aquafaba, 1 teaspoon baker's glycerine

 Make Icing to Outline Cookies, Gingerbread Men or Write